mkeizers/git-exercise/another/git_cheat_sheet.md

 ## git mv
 Rename your file - if you push, the old file will automatically be renamed as well - no new file will be added

+## git status
+checks how many and which files are in your staging area and which files are just in your local folder